Sergei Trufanov: Rasputin

-In Summer 1914, after an attack on Rasputin by Khioniya Kozmishna Guseva, he fled all the way around the Gulf of Bothnia to Christiania (present-day Oslo), Norway with the help of Grand Duke Nicholas and Maxim Gorki.
+In Summer 1914, after an attack on Rasputin by Khioniya Guseva, he fled all the way around the Gulf of Bothnia to Christiania (present-day Oslo), Norway with the help of Grand Duke Nicholas and Maxim Gorki.
 Rasputin believed Iliodor and Vladimir Dzhunkovsky had organized the attack.
 Guseva, a fanatically religious woman, had been his adherent in earlier years and denied Iliodor's participation, declaring that she attempted to kill Rasputin because he was spreading temptation among the innocent.

 Most of Rasputin's enemies had by now disappeared.
 Stolypin was dead, Count Kokovtsov fallen from power, Theofan of Poltava exiled, Bishop Hermogen illegally banished and Iliodor in hiding.

 Together with Alexei Khvostov he concocted a plan to kill Rasputin early 1916.
 Then Iliodor tried to bribe the Tsarina with publishing his book on Rasputin.
 In June 1916 he sailed to New York.

 After the Revolution

 In the lost silent film The Fall of the Romanoffs (1917), Iliodor played himself.
-In the following he published his book.
+In the following year he published his book.
 Casimir Pilenas, in his correspondence with the American Jewish Committee, claimed to be his "agent".

 In 1918, he returned to Soviet Russia, offering his services to Lenin, and lived for several years in Tsaritsyn.
 In early 1919 he reportedly applied for work in the government of the Ukrainian People's Republic, claiming his support for the Directorate.
 In 1922 he took his family to NYC, where he became a Baptist and worked as a janitor in the Metropolitan Life Insurance Tower, and spent the remainder of his life in New York City.